 Employers don’t like to think disaster—and who can blame them—but a proactive plan is critical for dealing with calamities of all kinds.
 If employees are engaged and actively communicating via internal channels, crises can be addressed quickly (and calmly) with optimal success, and perhaps even avoided in the first place.

-When ice storms hit Adams Land & Cattle in Nebraska this winter, Liz Babcock, Director of Communication and Talent Development, and her team had no reason to panic.
+When ice storms hit Adams Land & Cattle in Nebraska, Liz Babcock, Director of Communication and Talent Development, and her team had no reason to panic.